 Clean the leaves

-Clean the leaves of large houseplants by wiping them with a moist cloth or damp cotton.
-Support the leaves with one hand to avoid bruising or cracking them.
-Do not use oils or polishes to make houseplant leaves shine; they can block pores, which can interfere with a plant's ability to breathe.
+The best way to keep your greenery looking green is by wiping the leaves with a moist cloth or sponge, supporting the leaves with one hand to avoid bruising or cracking them as you do this.
+Use lukewarm water as cold water may leave spots.
+For smaller indoor plants you can do this task in the sink, larger houseplants can be given a spruce up in the shower.
+Let plants drip-dry before placing them in the sun.
+Don't use oils or polishes to make houseplant leaves shine; they can block pores, which can interfere with a plant's ability to breathe.

 Remove dust from African violets and other fuzzy-leafed plants with a soft-bristle paintbrush.
 Or use a soft toothbrush, pipe cleaner, or discarded fuzzy leaf.
 Stroke from the base of the leaf to the tip to dislodge dust and other debris.